McGill University Department of English

 “An Interpretive Crux in Januarie’s Garden: Chaucer’s Merchant’s Tale and the Crucifixion.”
 Mediaevalia 23 (2002): 1-37.

-Making Chaucer’s Book of the Duchess: Textuality and Reception - under contract, New Century Chaucer series, University of Wales Press
+Making Chaucer’s Book of the Duchess: Textuality and Reception - forthcoming in New Century Chaucer series, University of Wales Press

 “Ancient Chaucer: Temporalities of Fame.”
 In Chaucer and Fame: Reputation and Reception.
 Ed.
 Isabel Davis and Catherine Nall (volume in preparation for Boydell and Brewer).